FlowFuse/flowfuse/docs/quick-start/README.md

 This guide provides a streamlined process for setting up and running the FlowFuse platform using Docker and docker-compose.

 The provided docker-compose file facilitates the deployment of the following services:
-* FlowFuse platform components, including the core application, MQTT broker, and file server for storage
+* **FlowFuse Platform**: Includes the core application, MQTT broker, and file server for storage
-* A pre-configured database for storing platform data
+* **Database:** A pre-configured database for storing platform data
-* A pre-configured proxy server for managing HTTP traffic
+* **Proxy Server:** A pre-configured proxy server for managing HTTP traffic

-For a advanced installation guide, please refer to the dedicated page for [running FlowFuse on Docker](../install/docker/README.md).
+For an advanced installation guide, please refer to the dedicated page for [running FlowFuse on Docker](../install/docker/README.md).

 ## Prerequisites